 - Your baby's care at the hospital

 - Newborn screening

 - Getting to know your baby

 - Feeding your baby

 - Jaundice

-- When to call your baby's doctor, pediatrician, midwife or health care provider

 Your baby's care at the hospital

 If you and your baby are healthy, you will have time to hold your baby skin-to-skin and feed your baby right after he or she is born.
 You will stay together in the birthing room for 1 to 2 hours.
 Most babies are alert and awake during this time, which makes it the best time to start feeding your baby.